Using the Network Analyzer

 2.4 Data Cursors

 To take a quick measurement of the plotted magnitude and phase at a given frequency, click the Quick Measure: Vertical button (), located at the top right corner of the top plot pane.
 Move the cursor over the plot pane and observe the values displayed.
-Click once to set that cursor, click a second time to generate a second delta cursor, then click a third time to place the delta cursor.
-A fourth click or clicking the Quick Measure: Vertical button again will remove these cursors.
+Click once to set that cursor, click a second time to place a second delta cursor.
+A third click or clicking the Quick Measure: Vertical button again will remove these cursors.

 To place one or more normal or delta cursors, click the Add Cursor button in the bottom left pane.
 The first click will generate a normal cursor and repeated clicks will generate additional delta cursors referenced to the first cursor.
 To change the delta cursors to a normal cursor, click the arrow icon on that cursor's button on the bottom of the pane plot and change reference to “none”.
 Additionally, selecting “Remove” will delete the cursor from the plot pane.